posting-humanism/posting-humanism.github.io/content/posts/the-fermi-paradox.md

 Due to the further settling of the soil from the impact, the pebble has slowly slid to the bottom of its small hill.
 A few more smaller impacts have occurred nearby, but nothing exciting enough to give this pebble its damn view back.
 "Sigh..." the pebble doesn't say.
-A beautiful comet, completely obscured due to the lack of an atmosphere, is illuminated overhead.
+A beautiful comet, completely unobscured due to the lack of an atmosphere, is illuminated overhead.
 The pebble doesn't see it.

 After almost 1,000,000 of this planet’s years later (close to a billion earth years), the pubble has decayed somewhat from the faint solar radiation of the far away star it is orbiting, but the differences are minor.